linfanya/DAMSLNet/README.md

 The Rice dataset at https://pan.baidu.com/s/1IDGUFws2HDy72jxevUzLDg?pwd=mrq3 This dataset contains 5,932 pictures, 4 types of rice leaf diseases, including Bacterialblight, blast, Brownspot and Tungro.
 Most of the dataset was taken by Nikon cameras in different rice fields in western Orissa, India, and a small number were taken from the agricultural disease and pest picture database.
 The samples in the data set are rich, covering single and complex background samples required for experiments.

-Introduction:
-If you want to use our code, you must have the following preparation under the PyTorch framework: see requirement.txt for details.

-Code Guidance: Download the dataset in the above link, put the training images and labels into your specify path, then run split_data.py to divide the dataset out of the training and validation of the document, then you can run the train.py file for training, training is complete run train.py.

-Running the plot_confuse.py will generate prediction results with pixel values of 0 and 1.
-Since these pixel values are relatively small, the prediction images appear with poor contrast when saved in PNG format (which is why they look almost entirely black).
-This is normal.
-To address this, you can run the adjust.py file to perform binarization processing on the prediction images.

-When training with datasets outside of the aforementioned ones, you will first need to convert the dataset into the format required by the network.
-Specifically, before training, you must use the bit.py file to transform the masks into the correct format.